amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 ## Completed Reading List and Recommended Readings
-In this post I am keeping track of all the books I have read and am documenting which of these books I feel are the best books to read.
+In this post I am keeping track of all the books I have read and am documenting which of these books I feel are the best books to read for people who are working in software development.
 I started keeping track of these books in 2019 so I haven't included any books that I read prior to then.
+Most of these books will be specific to software development.
+The remaining books will be on topics that are indirectly useful for software development like professionalism, presentation skills, social skills, etc. If I read any book that is not beneficial to software development, I will not include it on this list.
+Some of these books will only be relevant to software engineers and others will be relevant to all people on a software development team.

 ### Completed Reading List (since 2019)
 1. Kerievsky, Joshua.
 Refactoring to Patterns.
 Addison-Wesley, 2004.